-This guide will help you understand how a parking page works and how to manage its settings.
+This guide reviews how a parking page works and how to manage its settings.

-Parking pages have a standard minimalist design, with a background video, your domain in the center, and a Squarespace logo in the top corner.
-Unlike full Squarespace websites, which are designed for your content and allow for customization, parking pages are pre-designed placeholders for a domain name.
+Parking pages have a standard minimalist design, with a background video and a Squarespace logo in the top corner.
+If you have a custom domain, it displays in the center.
+Unlike full Squarespace websites, which are designed for more content and customization, parking pages are pre-designed placeholders.
 It’s not possible to change the background video or font, or add custom code to the page.

-Squarespace parking pages aren’t monetized, meaning visitors won't see ads or content unrelated to your domain.
+Squarespace doesn't use your parking page for anything other than your subscriptions, meaning visitors won't see ads or other content on your page.

 Menu and settings

 After logging into your parking page, you’ll land on your parking page menu.
-This menu looks different than the Home Menu of a Cover Page or multi-page site.
-It’s simplified to focus on options related to your domain management and billing.
-Your menu includes access to your domain’s advanced DNS settings, custom email settings, billing, and security & SSL settings.
+This menu looks different from the Home Menu of a full site.
+It’s simplified to focus on options related to managing your current subscriptions and billing.

-Your built-in domain (yourname.squarespace.com) will display in your browser address bar when you're logged in, but won't display to visitors.
+Your built-in domain (yourname.squarespace.com) will display in the browser address bar when you're logged in, but won't display to visitors.
 You’ll also see a preview of your parking page.
-Click the Expansion arrow to expand or collapse the preview.
+Click the expansion arrow to expand or collapse the preview.

-Your parking page gives you access to the same Squarespace Domain settings that you’ll see on a regular site.
-Explore the guides in our Domains category to learn more about managing your domain.
-While the guides linked below are written for users with full Squarespace sites, they also apply to parking pages:
+Your parking page gives you access to the same Squarespace Domain, G Suite, and Email Campaigns settings that you see on a regular site.
+Explore the guides below to learn more about each feature.
+While the guides are written for users with full Squarespace sites, they also apply to parking pages.

 - To register additional domains on this parking page, click Buy More Domains.

-Note: It's not possible to move a domain to a new parking page.
+- It's not possible to create a new parking page by moving a domain.
 Domains can only move to an existing parking page or site.

 You may be able to recover your original site content within 30 days of expiration or cancellation.
-Per our policy, you might not be able to recover site content after 30 days.
+After this time, we can't guarantee that your content will still be available.

 - In the parking page menu, click Build a Site.

-- When you’re ready to make your site live, subscribe to paid service.
+- When you’re ready to make your site live, subscribe to paid service, then publish your site.

 Can I use G Suite by Google with my parking page?

 Yes.
-If you already have a G Suite account linked to your Squarespace Domain, you’ll continue to manage G Suite through the Email panel in your parking page menu.
+If you already have a G Suite account linked to your Squarespace Domain, you’ll continue to manage G Suite through the Email & G Suite panel in your parking page menu.